Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are important in her own life.

 Joining a local club or social organization or attending free talks open to the public may be interesting and may provide a chance to make new acquaintances.
-Free music performances and museum visits can be fun even when you don't have a friend to accompany you.
-Some institutions have open house days that can be interesting to attend.
+Free music performances, museum visits, and visits to other institutions can be fun even when you don't have a friend to accompany you.

 Other events that are free to attend can also be fun.
 Street fairs and performances, festivals, parades, farmers markets that include entertainment, and events such as marathons and bicycle races can be enjoyable to observe even when no purchase is made.

 Minimalism, or living with fewer material things, can be useful for a person interested in frugality.
 Avoiding extremism is important for someone who wants to use their possessions to help them enjoy life, however.

 If you have the time, perhaps you can volunteer.
 Volunteering is a good way to meet people, help others, and sometimes to have fun.
 Most communities have a wide variety of volunteer jobs available.
 It's wonderful to participate in an activity that interests you and that helps other people at the same time.

 Attending a religious service or philosophical discussion that matches your beliefs or interests could be both enjoyable and fulfilling.
 Though having fun is generally not the main goal of the activities held in a church, temple, synagogue, or meeting hall, it's sometimes a side effect.
 The organization may provide opportunities for you to meet people and participate in enjoyable activities as well as volunteer to help others.